blue-name/slb/intl.en-US/User Guide/Achieve cross-region load balancing through Global Traffic Manager.md

 Visit the website to see if the access is normal.

-**Note:** It takes one to two minutes for Global Traffic Manager to make judgement after it detects that your IP is down.
+**Note:** It takes one to two minutes for Global Traffic Manager to make judgment after it detects that your IP is down.
 If you set the monitoring frequency to 1 minute, it takes two to three minutes for the link switching caused by exceptions to take effect.